GavinWang-2024/ad/README.md

 ![image](https://github.com/i-sviridov/i-sviridov/blob/99af6ca19391391ecfa74162dcbd2ff6b9123ba8/ngmcompany-files/individual-item.gif)

 Finally, the application also provides the opportunity to send an email to the company's address right from the page.
 For this, I made a form API route backend with a Nodemailer, which is responsible for sending mails.
+I used a small math test for a simple anti-spam check.

 ![image](https://github.com/i-sviridov/i-sviridov/blob/99af6ca19391391ecfa74162dcbd2ff6b9123ba8/ngmcompany-files/form-submission.gif)